Pavith19/IIT-Academic-Repository/README.md

 Have past assessments you'd like to share?

 - Fork this repository
-- Add your files in the appropriate folder (Year → Semester → Module)
+- Add your files in the appropriate folder (Level → Module)
 - Create a pull request

 All contributions are welcome and appreciated!